Hazel Hannell: Feminist movement, adventures of employment & marriage (late 1920s – 1930)

-Hannel's spirit as an activist took root during her college years.
+Hannell first became interested in activism during her college years.
 In a letter from her nephew Wilbert Reuter to former director of the Brauer Museum of Art, Richard H.W.
-Brauer, "There was great concern…when she brought disgrace and dishonor upon the entire family, and its name, by appearing in a public demonstration supporting women's suffrage."
-Mrs. Hannell's moral compass would lead the way toward great regional changes as well.
-While renting a studio from the Church School of Art on Michigan Avenue in Chicago in the 1920s, Hazel met Vaino Hannell, a Finnish-American artist she would marry on December 31, 1923.
+Brauer, "There was great concern…when she brought disgrace and dishonor upon the entire family, and its name, by appearing in a public demonstration supporting women's suffrage".

+While renting a studio from the Church School of Art on Michigan Avenue in Chicago in the 1920s, Johnson met Vaino "Vin" Hannell, a Finnish-American artist whom she marred on December 31, 1923.
 Oftentimes for money the two were commissioned for a variation of small projects.
-While living in Chicago in the 20s, the first pottery of the Hannells' was a group of fountain tiles done for a Chicagoan architect Arthur Hoyne.
-Hazel recalls that the two "had a reputation for either being able to do things or knowing someone who could" and that they "did all kinds of things; from murals to papering wastebaskets."
-They even worked with Jane Adams at the Hull House for some time.
+While living in Chicago in the 1920s, the first pottery of the Hannells' was a group of fountain tiles done for a Chicagoan architect Arthur Hoyne.
+Hazel recalls that the two "had a reputation for either being able to do things or knowing someone who could" and that they "did all kinds of things; from murals to papering wastebaskets".
+They worked with Jane Addams at the Hull House for several years, helping to establish and run the House's commercials kilns starting in 1927.

-Hazel was inspired to join the Prairie Club, an organization that aimed to ease the ills of industrialization, by a friend because she "admired her and her taste so much."
-So, on the weekends the Hannells visited the Indiana Dunes National Lakeshore with a group of weekend painters including Fred Biesel, Frances Strain, and Harriet Rex Smith, and Jens Jensen, among others.
+Hannell was inspired to join the Prairie Club, an organization that aimed to ease the ills of industrialization, by a friend because she "admired her and her taste so much".
+On the weekends, the Hannells visited the Indiana Dunes National Lakeshore with a group of weekend painters including Fred Biesel, Frances Strain, and Harriet Rex Smith, and Jens Jensen.
 Its beauty also drew artists like Frank Dudley, whose paintings would eventually aid the Dunes preservation projects.
 Together they walked along the beach and documented its beauty.
 Her subject matter consists mainly of the flora and fauna in its natural habitat in the Dunes.

-The Hannells and Biesels were closely acquainted, and together they led a movement against the conservative jury system in connection with Chicago art exhibits in the 20s.
+The Hannells and Biesels were closely acquainted, and together they led a movement against the conservative jury system in connection with Chicago art exhibits in the 1920s.
 Vaino was part of The Ten, a radical group that had been instructed by George Bellows at the Art Institute in their production of controversial realism.

-In 1928 along with known artists Frances Strain, Fred Biesel, Hannell and Vin went on a trip to Paris and Finland.
+In 1928, the couple, along with known artists Frances Strain and Fred Biesel went on a trip to Paris and Finland.
 While there, they visited with the Dalstroms and the parents of Janet Sullivan, founder of the Art Barn and school of rural Valparaiso.
 This trip inspired her to repeatedly paint lily-of-the-valley, native to Vin's home in Finland but also to the National Lakeshore.
-After their return to the States, as well as many weekend trips to the Indiana Dunes to visit Biesel and Strain, Vin and Hazel were drawn to Furnessville, Indiana.
+After their return to the States, as well as many weekend trips to the Indiana Dunes to visit Biesel and Strain, the couple bought land for a summer home in Furnessville, Indiana.